 There is no one right way to line a pouch, but if you want fast and easy, you might want to try one of these methods.

-Last week I made a cute little pouch and the way I lined it was simply by sewing two pieces of fabric, right sides together, making sure to leave an opening on one side about 2″ long and then turning the fabric right side out.
+Last week I made a cute little pouch and the way I lined it was simply by sewing two pieces of fabric, right sides together, making sure to leave an opening on one side about 2″ long.

 You do not need to sew the openings, just press the seam allowance inside making it even with the rest of the fabric.
 It will all get sewn later.
 So essentially what you have is a piece of fabric that is self lined.
 Now go ahead and follow the instructions here and you’re good to go.